heini208/fault_detector_spot/documentation/System_Design.md

 The BT also incorporates a command-handling branch, which processes incoming commands in a first-in, first-out (FIFO) buffer to ensure sequential execution and prevent conflicts.
-Each command is interpreted by the BT and mapped to its corresponding behavior subtree, which encapsulates the logical steps required to achieve the requested action.
+Each command is interpreted by the BT and mapped to its corresponding behaviour subtree, which encapsulates the logical steps required to achieve the requested action.

 This modular and message-driven structure allows the system to: